Fits and works on all cruising boats

 The large windvane is a lightweight ripstop nylon fabric stretched over an anodized aluminum tube frame.
 Its base is a casting that is attached to the steering unit with a quick release knob – easily spun off in a second or so.

 Over the years our Standard Vane has grown in height in order to produce better light air performance.
 Stowage of the Standard Vane is probably easiest – fits well on the back of a door.

 Arches, radar masts, antennas, mizzens etc. can be interfering.
 For those we provide our Stubby Vane that is shorter and wider than the Standard.
 It produces comparable power and better accommodates aft deck obstacles.

 Extendable ‘XT’ Vane

 The XT Vane has been in production since the fall of 2015 and has been a success.
-It has the same surface area as the Stubby Vane, but has the ability to extend up.

 The Hydrovane can already perform in light airs because it has so little inherent friction, but there are conditions when more power is desirable – especially for modern big and fast boats that can sail downwind at 7 knots in a 10 knot breeze leaving little apparent wind for the Hydrovane to work with.

 The XT Vane is extendable – can be raised or lowered.
 Raised for more power in lighter wind conditions.
 Lowered for stronger winds when the wind itself is providing plenty of power.